gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 ## Traffic volume by host

-If you’re looking at a complicated web application with lots of dependencies, each making tons of different requests — you might want to know where most of the traffic is coming from.
+If you’re looking at a complicated web app with lots of dependencies, each making tons of different requests – you might want to know where most of the traffic is coming from.

 Using the *meta-inspector*, you can figure it out using JavaScript.
 We just